pabarnard/data-structures-and-algorithms-lectures/15-trees.md

 Trees are used to save data in such a way so that searching can be done in roughly $O(\log(n))$ time, like information from a database.
 Database indexing uses specialized types of trees to accomplish this task.
 Trees are also used in machine learning to make decisions - hence the name "decision tree" - based on the data that's fed to the model.
 Whenever you see suggestions pop up as you type what you're looking for in your favorite search engine (e.g. Google, Bing), the recommendations come from a tree as well.

+WARNING: Be careful if you have duplicate values.
+Some implementations of certain types of trees might not allow you to have duplicates, while you can make tweaks in other cases to accommodate them.
+For example, you might have a counter to hold the number of instances of a given value or have the node represent another data structure holding the repeated values.

+If you use the wrong type of tree, it might not be effective if you save data in a specific way, so be careful.
+For example, if you store values into a tree, and you add values in order from smallest to largest, you basically are left with a singly linked list with additional pointers that do nothing, leading to $O(N)$ searches instead of $O(\log(N))$ search time.

 ## Types of traversals
 There are four common types of ways to travel through a tree: pre-order traversal, in-order traversal, post-order traversal, and level-order traversal.